aryvini/AI_columns/readme.md

 # AI Columns

-This project try to build an AI algorithm to help and give estimatives when dimensioning RC columns
+This project aims to build a Machine Learning algorithm to  give the best estimative when dimensioning RC columns deppending on the given inputs:

+Loads, material prices xxxxx